Initial/Examination CAPTE Graduates

 - Upload proper form of identification to prove identity and authorization to work in the United States.
 A copy of your social security card must be submitted.
 You must also submit either a copy of your Driver's License (front and back) or your passport.
+All copies must be in color.
 If you are not a citizen of the United States, submit proper documentation evidencing that you have obtained legal authority to work in the United States.

 All documents should be scans of the original and not pictures taken with phones or tablets.

 Step 3: Complete Background Check

 All applicants must complete the online application prior to starting the background check process.

 Completion time varies from 1 to 8 weeks, depending on circumstances.
 Criminal history rap sheet findings will extend the completion time.
 Note that inadequate fingerprints and incorrect payment amount (either too much or too little) will result in delays with the Louisiana State Police.

 Option 1: Mail forms, payment, and fingerprint cards to the LSP Headquarters in Baton Rouge, Louisiana

 Recommended for applicants who are not able to be physically present at the LSP Headquarters.
 Completion time for this option is approximately 6-8 weeks.

 For more information, click the “Instructions” link below and read Option A.

 Option 2: Present in-person to the LSP Headquarters in Baton Rouge, Louisiana.